Peter Beadle: Bristol City

 The move to Bristol City reunited him with former boss Tony Pulis.
 Beadle scored ten goals in 34 games for City in 1999–2000, helping the club to reach the Football League Trophy final at Wembley by scoring in both legs of the semi-final against Exeter City.
-However the "Robins" lost 2–1 to Stoke City in the final.
+However, the "Robins" lost 2–1 to Stoke City in the final.
 He finished the 2000–01 season with just five goals in forty games, as the "Reds" finished a disappointing ninth.
 In September 2001, Luton Town manager Joe Kinnear was rumoured to be considering a move for the striker, who was on the sidelines recovering from a knee injury.
-However Beadle underwent an operation on his knee the next month, following advice from his surgeon.
+However, Beadle underwent an operation on his knee the next month, following advice from his surgeon.
 The injury kept him out of action for the entirety of the 2001–02 campaign.

 In September 2002, Beadle was told he could leave the club on loan.
 Colchester United manager Steve Whitton confirmed he was interested in signing the striker, but no deal was made.
 City reached Football League Trophy for a second time in three years at the end of the season.
 They tasted victory at the Millennium Stadium, beating Carlisle United 2–0 with goals from Peacock and Rosenior; Beadle was an unused substitute.
 He posted 32 appearances in 2002–03, scoring four goals.
-Beadle was released by the club in July 2003, with manager Danny Wilson looking to cut his wage bill in order to make new signings.
+Beadle was released by the club in July 2003, with the manager Danny Wilson looking to cut his wage bill to make new signings.
 He then went on trial at Cheltenham Town, but was not offered a contract.

 Later career

 Beadle signed a one-month contract with Wally Downes' Brentford in September 2003, only to be sent off twelve minutes into his debut against Tranmere Rovers.
 Due to his subsequent suspension and an ankle injury he never played for the club again and instead switched to Barnet of the Conference.
 He scored on his "Bees" debut in a win at Stevenage, he played for free and impressed enough to win a short-term contract out of manager Martin Allen.
-He scored five goals in fifteen games in 2003–04, before joining non-league side Team Bath as a player-coach in December 2003.
+He scored five goals in 15 games in 2003–04, before joining non-League side Team Bath as a player-coach in December 2003.
 In June 2004 he moved from Bath to become player-commercial manager at Clevedon Town.